tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 {%img center /images/posts/how-to-use-ssl-slash-tls-with-redis-enterprise/000_header.jpeg%}

-In this article I will explain how to secure your Redis databases using SSL (Secure Sockets Layer).
-In production it is a good practise to use SSL to protect the data that are moving between various computers (client applications and Redis servers).
-Transport Level Security (TLS) guarantee that only allowed applications/computers are connected to the database, and also that data are not viewed or altered by a middle man process.
+In this article, I will explain how to secure your Redis databases using SSL (Secure Sockets Layer).
+In production, it is a good practice to use SSL to protect the data that are moving between various computers (client applications and Redis servers).
+Transport Level Security (TLS) guarantees that only allowed applications/computers are connected to the database, and also that data is not viewed or altered by a middle man process.

 You can secure the connections between your client applications and Redis cluster using: